PylarBear/pybear/docs/source/index.rst

 Mission Statement
 =================
+pybear seeks to add to and/or enhance existing functionality in the Python data analytics ecosystem.

+pybear runs on all actively supported versions of Python.

-pybear must have seamless integration into typical Python data analytics workflows, therefore it uses the scikit-learn API.
-All pybear transformers have fit and transform methods.
+pybear must seamlessly integrate into conventional Python data analytics workflows.

-Additionally, every pybear module seeks to deliver on 4 principles:
+Every pybear module seeks to fulfill 4 objectives:

 1) handle missing data: robust handling of all nan-like values (numpy.nan, pandas.NA, etc.)